• Skip to primary navigation

 • Mix with steamed or boiled vegetables.
 Try these Buttered Vegetables or Buttered Peas and use this butter instead of regular.

-• Use it to top Baked Potatoes or to make Vegetarian Stuffed Mushrooms or Pistachio Crusted Pork Tenderloin.
+• Use it to top Air Fryer Baked Potatoes or to make Herb-Stuffed Mushrooms or Pistachio Crusted Pork Tenderloin.

 • Mix with any kind of cooked pasta or stir into rice.